 What is Sustainable Belmont doing?

-- SB is advocating for Pay As You Throw, which should reduce waste 25% or the equivalent of 4.5% of Belmont’s home energy use.
+- SB is advocating for Pay As You Throw bags, which should reduce waste 25% or the equivalent of 4.5% of Belmont’s home energy use.
 We recommend that bag fees be returned to households, so the average resident will pay nothing.

 - Advocating putting recycling bins in all school cafeterias with good signage and training, still missing at our high school!